-Cowboy coffee can be thick, gritty, and may not be up to par for dedicated coffee aficionados.
+If not done carefully, cowboy coffee can be thick, gritty, and may not be up to par for dedicated coffee aficionados.
 To up the ante, try a cheap and portable tool that makes brewing pour-over coffee a breeze, like this Primula Single Serve Coffee Brew Buddy.
 It easily fits over most mugs and will hardly take up any space in your pack.

 To brew a cup, just add ground coffee to the filter.
 Boil your water and let it cool for about 45 seconds, then slowly pour the hot water over the coffee.
 Let the grounds steep for around 3-4 minutes then remove the filter and sip away.
 Note that getting the timing right will probably take some trial and error, depending on how strong you like your coffee.

 Cowboy coffee and pour-over coffee are two of our all-time favorite ways to brew a campside cup of coffee, but this last one tops the list: Copper Cow Vietnamese Coffee, pour-over style.

 We like Copper Cow Coffee as it brings the sweet and creamy flavor of Vietnamese coffee to the backcountry, and all you need is hot water and your favorite mug.
 Fresh coffee grounds are already in the pre-filled, biodegradable, portable, pour-over filters, and the California sweetened condensed milk comes in a separate tube to top it off.